 Set within the Caerphilly North NCN area and is an area of high deprivation.

 Bargoed is the principal town in the HOVRA.
-As the main town, Bargoed provides a range of functions and services that are not available elsewhere in the Caerphilly part of the Heads of the Valleys area.
-The importance of the town is recognised by the Heads of the Valleys programme and Welsh Government who invested in the 'Angel Way' Relief Road which improved the accessibility and attractiveness of the town and supports public and private investment into Bargoed Town Centre.
+As the main town, Bargoed provides a range of functions and services for the surrounding settlements that are not available elsewhere in the Caerphilly part of the Heads of the Valleys area.
+The importance of the town is recognised by the Heads of the Valleys programme and as such the Welsh Assembly who invested in the creation of the 'Angel Way' Relief Road will serve to improve the accessibility and attractiveness of the town and will support much needed public and private investment into Bargoed Town Centre.